 Halifax is governed by a three member Selectboard which is elected by local voters at the annual Town Meeting.
-Also elected at Town Meeting are the Town Treasurer, Town Clerk, Trustees of Public Funds, Delinquent Tax Collector, Listers, Auditors, Moderator, Grand Juror, Town Agent, Constable and Justices of the Peace.
-The Selectboard appoints the Planning Commission, Zoning Administrator, Zoning Board of Adjustment, Dog Control Officer and Road Commissioner.
+Also elected at Town Meeting are the Town Treasurer, Town Clerk, Trustees of Public Funds, Delinquent Tax Collector, Listers, Auditors, Moderator, Grand Juror, Town Agent, and Justices of the Peace.
+The Selectboard appoints the Planning Commission, Zoning Administrator, Zoning Board of Adjustment, Constable, Dog Control Officer, Road Commissioner, and WRC representatives (Commissioners).
 The Fire Warden and Health Officer are appointed by the state upon recommendation of the Selectboard.